Sacredness: History of religions

 Analysing the dialectic of the sacred, Mircea Eliade outlines that religion should not be interpreted only as "belief in deities", but as "experience of the sacred."
 The sacred is presented in relation to the profane; the relation between the sacred and the profane is not of opposition, but of complementarity, as the profane is viewed as a hierophany.

 Sociology

-French sociologist Émile Durkheim considered the dichotomy between the sacred and the profane to be the central characteristic of religion: "religion is a unified system of beliefs and practices relative to sacred things, that is to say, things set apart and forbidden."
+French sociologist Émile Durkheim argued that the sacred appears to be connected to a higher realm but is in fact a symbolic encounter with society itself, produced and sustained through collective representations and ritual practices.
+Later scholars such as Alan Mittleman and Mircea Eliade modified this view by treating sacredness as an emergent phenomenon rather than a mere social illusion.
+Durkheim also considered the dichotomy between the sacred and the profane to be the central characteristic of religion: "religion is a unified system of beliefs and practices relative to sacred things, that is to say, things set apart and forbidden."
 In Durkheim's theory, the sacred represented the interests of the group, especially unity, which were embodied in sacred group symbols, or totems.
 The profane, on the other hand, involved mundane individual concerns.
 Durkheim explicitly stated that the dichotomy sacred/profane was not equivalent to good/evil.
 The sacred could be good or evil, and the profane could be either as well.